 The price difference came about when we look at the trio pack.
 Phuket Airport retails the mascara cheaper at 2525 baht (equals S$103) against S$111 in Singapore Changi Airport.

 But I got an even better deal!
 Just when I was entering the DFS beauty shop in Phuket departure hall, a pretty lady distributed a coupon that gave me 200 bahts discount off purchases more than 2500 baht.
 How timely!
 Effortlessly, my trio pack of Lancome Virtuose Precious Cells Mascara now costs only 2325 baht, which equates to just S$95 .
 Each mascara costs only S$31.
-That’s 25% lower than if you get it in Singapore Changi Airport.
+That’s 25% cheaper than if you get it in Singapore Changi Airport.

 Anyway, that’s the only product I found worth buying in Phuket Airport.
 I got the rest from Singapore Changi Airport.
 Check out the rest.

 2. Clinique Chubby Stick Baby Tint

 How can I not get Clinique’s Chubby Stick Baby Tint?
 This would be at least the fourth repurchase.
 Indeed, it’s another holy grail beauty product of mine and I got it at $23.30 in Singapore Changi Airport (Non-DFS: S$28).
 Find out what’s my favourite colour here.